Jardin Exotique de Monaco

-The Jardin Exotique de Monaco (French for "exotic garden of Monaco") is a botanical garden located on a cliffside in Monaco.
-The garden, which first opened in 1933, primarily features exotic succulent plants.
+The Jardin Exotique de Monaco (/fr/, 'Exotic Garden of Monaco') is a botanical garden located on a cliffside in Monaco.
+The garden, which first opened in 1931, primarily features exotic succulent plants.
 The garden is the home to the Museum of Prehistoric Anthropology, whose exhibits include pre-historic artifacts that were excavated from the garden's grotto.

 The garden closed in 2020 due to the COVID-19 pandemic, and has remained closed since for renovations.
-The garden currently plans to open again during the summer of 2025.
+The garden currently plans to open again during the spring of 2026.

 Gardens

 The garden features over 1,000 species and 6,000 varieties of succulent plants from around the world.